 Secondly, taking a submissive role does not mean a wife’s intelligence is no longer needed.
 She can use her strengths under the headship of her husband.
 She can use her intelligence to support her husband and do him good all the days of her life.
 (Proverbs 31:12)

-Contrary to popular opinion submission does not negate intelligence, at least not in a marriage where the wife is loved and respected.
+Contrary to popular opinion, being submissive does not negate intelligence, at least not in a marriage where the wife is loved and respected.
 My husband avails himself to my intelligence on a regular basis.
 We discuss all sorts of things including decisions for his business.
 He is wise and loves and respects me.
 He values my opinion and my intelligence.
-I imagine most husbands would respond in kind to their own submissive wives.
-Yes, there are exceptions out there; but I believe most men would be kind and considerate when put in the position of leader and that they would value their wives’ strengths.
+I imagine many husbands would respond in kind to their own submissive wives.
+Yes, there are exceptions out there.
+But I believe many men would be considerate when put in the position of leader, and that they would value their wives’ strengths.

 Help with Submitting

 “Wives, be subject to your own husbands, as to the Lord.
 For the husband is the head of the wife, as Christ also is the head of the church, He Himself being the Savior of the body.
 But as the church is subject to Christ, so also the wives ought to be to their husbands in everything.”
 Ephesians 5:22-24